RemigiusL/Testcafe-Keyword-Driven/README1.md

 ## Tagging

 - `testcafe` enables to execute the keyword-driven solution;
-- `xlsx` enables to read the excel file dynamically from the path:
+- `xlsx` enables to read the excel file with data dynamically from the path:
   - fixture description
   - test description
   - fixture file name (TBD)